nicholaswilde/recipes/docs/italian/baked-cream-cheese-spaghetti-casserole.md

 ### Step 1

-Pre-heat oven to 350°F. In a saucepan, mix ground soy meat and marinara.
+Preheat oven to 350°F. In a saucepan, mix ground soy meat and marinara.

 ### Step 2